itmo-infocom/UNIX-Linux-online-course/texts/week07/033_file_systems.md

 ```
 Each  filesystem  is  described on a separate line; fields on each line are separated by tabs or spaces.
 * The first field (fs_spec) describes the block special device or remote filesystem to be mounted.
 * The second field (fs_file) describes the mount point for the filesystem.
 For swap partitions, this field should be specified as `none'.
 * The third field (fs_vfstype) describes the type of the filesystem.
 An entry `swap` denotes a file or partition to be used for swapping.
 * The fourth field (fs_mntops) describes the mount options associated with the filesystem.
 * The fifth field (fs_freq) is used for these filesystems by the dump command to determine which filesystems need to be backuped.
 * The sixth field (fs_passno) is used by the fsck(8) program to determine the order in which filesystem checks are done at reboot  time.

-After putting some entry in the fstab file, you can run the `mount` command with only one of them: device or mount point.
+After putting some entry in the fstab file, you can run the `mount` command with only one of arguments: device or mount point.